AmazingCrab/Extension-for-VsCode-Code-Highlighter/README.md

 ## 💖 Support the Project

-If **Code Highlighter** helps you work better, consider supporting its development:
+If **Crab Code Highlighter** helps you work better, consider supporting its development:

 <div align="center">